Triggahz/Linera-Task/README.md

 # Linera-Task
-Commit a file for Linera Guild task
+Commit a file for Linera Guild task for potential airdrop.